Moonflower-labs/typescript-todoApp/README.md

 # Typescript Todo App

-Good project to learn the fundamentals of working with Typescript.
+Good project to learn the fundamentals of working with Typescript 😁.